Have you ever wondered how you stack up against other people financially?

 These comparisons are often made on an income basis.
 In other words, how much money do you make compared to other people your age or in your life stage?

-But it’s often more revealing to make the comparison on the basis of net worth by age.
+But it’s often more revealing to make the comparison on the basis of net worth, including net worth by age.

 Personal Capital conducted proprietary research to determine the average and median net worth of the American investor.

 It’s worth noting that people who use the Personal Capital Dashboard tend to adhere to smart money practices: maintaining a comfortable emergency fund, contributing regularly to their retirement accounts, and optimizing their investments for tax efficiency.
 As a result, these people tend to have a higher-than-average net worth.

 Following are the average and median net worths of Personal Capital Dashboard users, broken down by age.*